 Described below is the district's procedure for determining if an individual, who is unable to work due to mental or physical impairment, has the potential through treatment or other rehabilitative activities to improve the ability to work.
-This determination is different from the determination of the individual's disability exemption as covered in Section 9.1 of this Plan.
+This determination is different from the determination of the individual's disability exemption as covered in Section 9.1 of this plan.
 Indicate who makes or assists in this determination that an individual can restore or improve employability through treatment or other rehabilitative activities (e.g., medical practitioner, employment worker, TA worker, local review team, etc.).
 Also indicate the source and type of information used to make the determination (e.g., information from individual's medical practitioner, district contracted provider, specialist evaluation obtained as result of district referral, etc.).

-When caseworkers in the Disability/Employability Review Team (D/ERT) receive medical information from a provider that indicates treatment or rehabilitation is necessary to restore the client to self-sufficiency, the worker brings the file to a case conference for confirmation of what the next steps will be regarding treatment expectations.
+When caseworkers in the Employability Medical Review Unit (EMRU) receive medical information from a provider that indicates treatment or rehabilitation is necessary to restore the client to self-sufficiency, the worker reviews the medical information and recommendations and develops the appropriate treatment plan and will refer to IMA for further assessment when needed.